 The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to groundwater pumping upstream might change the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
 Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and hydrology.
 It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
-During the 26-year period to date, there have been four Extremely Wet (1995, 1998, 2017, and 2019), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010, and 2011), six Normal (1999, 2001, 2003, 2008, 2009 and 2020), three Below Normal (2004, 2016, and 2018), four Dry (2002, 2012, 2013, and 2015), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
-Thus, the hydrology of the watershed has been at least normal or better 65% of the time during that 26 year period.
+During the 27-year period to date, there have been four Extremely Wet (1995, 1998, 2017, and 2019), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010, and 2011), six Normal (1999, 2001, 2003, 2008, 2009 and 2020), three Below Normal (2004, 2016, and 2018), five Dry (2002, 2012, 2013, 2015, and 2021), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
+Thus, the hydrology of the watershed has been at least normal or better 62% of the time during that 27 year period.
 However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years, and 2015 was the first time a fourth year of drought was ever monitored.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
 When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
-It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.
-During this RY the District budgeted to replace the CDPR lagoon water-quality profiler that has been out of service for five years, with a stock one from a major vendor.
-However, since the Carmel Area Wastewater District (CAWD) plans to replace and underground their outlet pipe very soon, we delayed spending significant funds on what would be just a temporary installation at this time.
-The District intends to re-budget for the placement of a vertical profiler, once the new CAWD pipe is in place, and then restore continuous data collection during a future RY.
+It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon

-Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
+Lagoon bathymetric cross-sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
 As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
-Substrate elevations at cross sections 1 and 2 remained relatively stable during WY 2020 compared to September 2019 conditions.
-Cross sections 3 and 4 show moderate sand accumulation over the September 2018 through August 2020 period (no data for 2019 at XS3 and XS4).
-In the recent "Critically Dry" years of WY 2007 and 2014 and "Dry" years of WY 2012 and 2013, no significant changes were documented compared to the respective prior years.
+Substrate elevations at cross sections 1 through 4 show light sand accumulation between the 2020 and 2021 water yearsIn the recent "Critically Dry" years of WY 2007 and 2014 and "Dry" years of WY 2012 and 2013, no significant changes were documented compared to the respective prior years.
 The "Extremely Wet" WY 2019 resulted in no significant changes at the cross sections even though 155,000 AF of runoff (measured at the HWY1 gage) passed through the lagoon.
 This is inconsistent with WY 2017, the last "Extremely Wet" year when significant scour was observed at the cross sections.
 Although data suggests that substrate elevations at the cross sections generally remain stable in low-flow years, data are now somewhat inconclusive regarding the effects of high flow years on lagoon sand supply.